Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (3) Portable buildings designed and used for

-agricultural and livestock raising operations that are not more than 14 feet wide and with not more than a 1 foot overhang along the left side of the hauling vehicle.
+agricultural and livestock raising operations that are not more than 14 feet wide and with not more than a one-foot overhang along the left side of the hauling vehicle.
 However, the buildings shall not be transported more than 10 miles and not on any route that is part of the National System of Interstate and Defense Highways.

 All buildings when being transported shall display at least 2 red